Sedat Özden

-Ali Sedat Özden (born 30 August 1953), better known as Sedat Özden, is a Turkish retired professional football player who played as a midfielder.
+Ali Sedat Özden (born 30 August 1953), better known as Sedat 3, is a Turkish retired professional football player who played as a midfielder.
 A one club man for Bursaspor, Sedat is considered a legend of the club for his loyalty and consistent performances over his 13 years with the club.

 International career

 Sedat made his first appearance with the Turkey national football team in a Balkans Cup 4-0 loss to Romania on 23 March 1977.
 He ended up making 34 total appearances for Turkey, the last in 1985.

 Managerial career

 Shortly after his retirement, Sedat briefly managed Buraspor in 1986.